PagerDuty/developer-docs/docs/app-integration-development/08-Classic-User-OAuth.md

 **Server-side App* - an app running on a server which can securely store secrets, also known as a confidential client

-## Removing OAuth 2.0 Functionality
+## Removing Classic User OAuth Functionality

 See [Removing Functionality From Your App](../../docs/app-integration-development/04-App-Functionality.md#removing-functionality-from-your-app)